Anna Reynolds, Director

-Contact us: the Essex County Office of Community Resources is here to help.
-Please contact us at the above phone number or e-mail with any questions you may have concerning any grant program or potential project in your community.
-Our extensive network of funding agencies will help to assist you in meeting yur project goals.
+Contact us: The Essex County Office of Community Resources is here to help.
+Please contact us at the above phone number or email with any questions you may have concerning any grant program or potential project in your community.
+Our extensive network of funding agencies will help to assist you in meeting your project goals.

 Planning, a Sub-Division of the Community Resource Department

 If you are inquiring about a town land use class, building permit or zoning regulation, please visit the specific TOWN code enforcement officer.

 Our mission is to provide tools and services required to implement community development goals for Essex County municipalities.
 Technical assistance is provided by researching, writing, and administering grants for upgrades, implementation, and expansion of community facilities, such as water and wastewater, parks and recreation areas, and habitat restoration.
 Assistance also includes issues of historic preservation, housing rehabilitation, Smart Growth implementation, energy efficiency, zoning, and comprehensive planning.